saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 ---

 Google TextFSM is a Python module that is written to make parsing text easier.
 It is a convenient way to turn CLI output into structured data.
-In this blog, I will walkthrough a textFSM example and share the way in which I have been using textFSM lately.
+In this blog, I will walkthrough a TextFSM example and share the way in which I have been using TextFSM lately.

 ### TextFSM example

-In this example, I will parse the the output from the Arista <b>show version</b> CLI command:
+In this example, I will parse the output from the Arista <b>show version</b> CLI command:

 <pre style="font-size:12px">
 Arista DCS-7050TX-64-R